Metacat Performance: paged Query Returns

 10/20 documents.
 I am not sure though how hard this will be to implement

-#6 Updated by Saurabh Garg about 13 years ago
+#6 Updated by Saurabh Garg over 13 years ago

 The query will probably to be stored on per session basis.
 Maybe the docids found can be stored in a ordered data structure in the session for each of the clients..